0x416c616e/ticketing_system/README.md

 **Closed ticket:** a finished tech support request.

-**Deleted:** in a ticketing system, you donít usually delete closed stuff.
-But itís an option in this program anyway.
+**Deleted:** in a ticketing system, you don‚Äôt usually delete closed stuff.
+But it‚Äôs an option in this program anyway.
 Finished tickets are still important for historical purposes though.

 **Deleted account vs. fired account:** this IT ticketing system allows for disabling employee and technician accounts without deleting them.
 A fired employee is unable to make support requests and a fired technician or admin is unable to log in.
 Because of how often the program checks stuff, if a technician is logged in and then gets fired, they will get logged out the next time they go back to the main menu.

-**ìDeletedî placeholders:** a ticket will have 1 to 3 things associated with it: employee who requested it (mandatory), technician responsible for finishing the ticket (optional), and a standard procedure (optional).
+**‚ÄúDeleted‚Äù placeholders:** a ticket will have 1 to 3 things associated with it: employee who requested it (mandatory), technician responsible for finishing the ticket (optional), and a standard procedure (optional).
 If something gets deleted, but they are still referenced in a ticket (as foreign keys), it gets swapped out for a placeholder ID instead.
 Employee ID 1 is reserved for deleted employees.
 Technician ID 1 is reserved for deleted technicians.
 Standard procedure ID 1 is reserved for deleted procedures.
 If a ticket is associated with an employee whose account gets deleted, its assignedEmployeeID will be set to 1, which indicates that the employee associated with the ticket is deleted.

 **Credentials.txt and the initial setup:** credentials.txt is a file that stores the database name, username, and password to connect to the server.
-If the credentials havenít been set up, the program will prompt the user to input this information.
+If the credentials haven‚Äôt been set up, the program will prompt the user to input this information.
 A blank file called finished_setup.txt is basically a boolean.
-It means the programís setup has been completed and it no longer needs to ask the user for credentials for connecting to the server.
+It means the program‚Äôs setup has been completed and it no longer needs to ask the user for credentials for connecting to the server.

 The database name, username, and password will be stored in the credentials.txt file after an initial setup has been completed.
 If you want to reset the program, then delete the finished_setup.txt file and then clear the contents of credentials.txt.
 The next time you run the program, it will ask you to fill out the connection information.